Reviews You Can Rely On

 During the testing process, we paid very close attention to comfort, and with good reason — if a shoe isn't comfortable, it won't get worn.
 This comfort-testing metric focused on cushioning, fit, and ease of use.
 During our 10,000-step testing process, we noted how well the shoes cushioned and absorbed impact across various terrains.
 We also noted how the shoes fit out of the box and whether they required a break-in period.
 Last, we looked at how easy the shoes were to put on and take off.

-With a stable 34 millimeters under the heel, the Altra Experience Flow 2 is one of the most comfortable shoes we have tested.
+With a stable 32 millimeters under the heel, the Altra Experience Flow 3 is one of the most comfortable shoes we have tested.
+Credit: Arthur McMahon

-The On Cloud 6 is another that scored very well in the comfort category thanks to good impact absorption and design.
+The On Cloud 6 is another model that scored very well in the comfort category, thanks to its good impact absorption and design.
 This lightweight shoe feels very sleek and agile in comparison to others with a wider sole profile.
-The elastic lacing makes this hands-free shoe easy to slip on and take off, and the shoe provides a fantastic fit, true to size.
-The Hoka Transport is another top performer with the impact absorption people come to expect from Hoka, but without the bulk.
-This shoe is easy to use, with quick-toggle laces that let you set tension and avoid having to adjust them again.
+The elastic lacing makes this hands-free shoe easy to slip on and off, and it provides a fantastic fit, true to size.
+The Hoka Transport 2 is another top performer with the impact absorption people come to expect from Hoka, but without the bulk.
+This shoe is easy to use, with quick-toggle laces that let you set the tension and avoid having to readjust them.

 walking shoes men - the on cloud 6 isn&#039;t super cushiony like others, but its pod design...

 Shoes like the ones mentioned are ready to use out of the box and don't need to soften up with time.
-Other shoes like the New Balance 877 V1 and Hoka Bondi SR need time to soften up and break in because of materials like suede or leather.
-The Dansko Professional took longer than any other to break in due to its full leather construction.
-Break-in isn't always a bad thing, though; once the Dansko is formed, the comfort and support are fantastic.
+Other shoes, like the New Balance 877 V1 and Hoka Bondi SR, need time to soften up and break in, especially those with materials like suede or leather.
+The Dansko Professional took longer than any other to break in because of its full-leather construction.
+A break-in period isn't always a bad thing, though.
+Once the Dansko is broken in, the comfort and support are fantastic.

 walking shoes men - the dansko professional is a simple hands free design.

 The closure type and difficulty of use yielded some interesting findings during testing.
-A shoe like the Kizik Lima slips on easily and offers good comfort thanks to its stretch fabric and rebounding heel design.
-The Dansko Professional is a hands-free option that provides long-lasting comfort and support.
-Some lace-up shoes like the Altra Experience Flow 2 provide comfortable, even tension throughout the upper.
+A shoe like the Kizik Lima 2 slips on easily and offers good comfort thanks to its stretch fabric and rebounding heel design.
+The convenience factor of these shoes may be enough reason to purchase them for some.
+The Dansko Professional is another hands-free option that provides long-lasting comfort and support.
+Some lace-up shoes like the Altra Experience Flow 3 provide comfortable, even tension throughout the upper.
 Other styles can cause pain across the instep due to tension, as we found with the New Balance 877 V1 and the Vamjam Ultra Lightweight, which had fabric bunching across the instep.

 Shoe Exterior Shoe Interior